Dutchess County Public Transit, LaGrange, New York

 For pavement costs, we looked at pavement conditions for state, county, and local roads, focusing on federal-aid eligible roads.
 We assumed that roads currently in poor or fair condition will require repaving during the planning period.
 Based on this assessment, we estimated that about 327 miles of federal-aid eligible roads will need to be repaved through 2045, which includes 161 miles on NHS roads.

-We estimated the cost of repaving these roads using a repaving cost of $225,000 per lane mile (we assumed a single-course asphalt overlay for planning purposes) and annualized the total cost with inflation.
+We estimated the cost of repaving these roads using a repaving cost of $225,000 per lane mile, based on estimates from NYSDOT (we assumed a single-course asphalt overlay for planning purposes) and annualized the total cost with inflation.
 For federal-aid roads, we estimate a total paving cost of almost $26 million for the short term (2022-2025), $164 million for the long term (2026-2045), and $190 million for the entire planning period (2022-2045).
 But road maintenance is more than just good pavement.
 Agencies must make roads function safely and reliably by maintaining drainage, replacing traffic signals, repainting lane markings, replacing signs, fixing guiderails, and so on.

 We estimated these maintenance costs based on how much NYSDOT spends across the region on these types of projects, as shown on our Capital Program (TIP).
 We then estimated how much is spent in Dutchess County based on our historical share of highway funding in the region.
 We also included road maintenance costs from County Public Works.
 And as with our pavement needs, we only focused on federal-aid roads.

 Based on this, we estimate total road maintenance costs of over $17 million for the short term (2022-2025), about $112 million for the long term (2026-2045), and $129 million for the entire planning period (2022-2045).